tellae/starling/README.md

 ### Linux (Ubuntu)

-This procedure is described for a Linux Ubuntu 18.04 with Python 3.6 or 3.7 already installed.
-Running Starling with Python 3.8 will lead to execution errors.
+This procedure is described for a Linux Ubuntu 18.04 with Python 3.6 or higher already installed.

 First, install the necessary Linux packages with